kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Regression Metrics

-Mean absolute error.
+Mean absolute error
-Mean squared error.
+Mean squared error
 Root mean squared error

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.